adelsam/CarND-Behavioral-Cloning-P3/writeup_template.md

 Each convolutional layers utilizes a RELU activation function to introduce nonlinearity (code line 58-62), and the data is normalized in the model using a Keras lambda layer (code line 55).

+In addition to the normalization, I also used the Keras Cropping2D filter to focus the network on the bottom portion of the image.
+This is primarily where the road information comes from and helped cut out noise from the sky and background that we don't want the model to train on.

 ####2.
 Attempts to reduce overfitting in the model

 I used training data from multiple runs around the track, including running backwards around the track to try and prevent overfitting.